-My recipe for Paleo squash bread uses 10 simple ingredients and is nut free, dairy free and unsweetened.
+My recipe for butternut squash bread uses 10 simple ingredients and is nut free, dairy free and unsweetened.

 - cassava flour